 The law at end of life is complex and often difficult to understand.
 This webpage is designed to help you navigate the laws that are considered in this website.
 It gives an overview of fundamental concepts relating to the law at end of life in Australia.
 Links are provided to where a topic is discussed in more detail.

 Capacity and consent to treatment

 Consent to treatment is only valid if the person has ‘capacity’ or is ‘competent’ to consent.
-The consent must also be given freely and voluntarily, and it must relate to the proposed treatment.
+The consent must be given freely and voluntarily, and it must relate to the proposed treatment.

-- A Tribunal or the Supreme Court can provide consent or make a treatment decision.
+- A tribunal or the Supreme Court can provide consent, or make a treatment decision.

 Adults and end of life decision-making

 Palliative medication is often given to a person with a life-limiting illness, who may be experiencing pain or symptoms, to maintain or improve their comfort.
 In some cases, this medication may have the unintended effect of hastening the person’s death.
-If this occurs, the person who provided the medication (usually a doctor or nurse) will not be liable for the person’s death so long as their intention was to relieve the pain or symptoms, and not to hasten death.
+If this occurs, the person who provided the medication (usually a doctor or nurse) will not be liable for the person’s death so long as their intention was to relieve pain or symptoms, and not to hasten death.

 This legal protection of appropriate palliative medication forms part of the common law in Australia, and is sometimes known as the ‘doctrine of double effect’.
 Some Australian States and Territories have incorporated this doctrine into legislation.

 Families and friends of people who are dying or who have recently died may be asked to consider donating the deceased’s organs and tissues for transplantation into another person.
 Consent is needed for organ and tissue donation.
-In Australia, adults with decision-making capacity have the option to record in advance their consent or refusal to donate on the Australian Organ Donation Register.
+In Australia, adults with decision-making capacity have the option to record their consent or refusal to donate on the Australian Organ Donation Register.
 However, the deceased’s family will also be asked to provide consent to donation, even if the person has already recorded their consent on the Register.
 Where there is a dispute or resistance to organ donation among family members, removal of organs or tissue will not occur, even if the potential donor had expressed a wish to donate, or had registered their consent.